Colorado Time Systems

 Colorado Time Systems (CTS) is an American company based in Loveland, Colorado that designs, manufactures, sells, and services aquatic timing systems, scoreboards, LED video displays, and related products.

 History

 Colorado Time Systems was born in the Test & Measurement division of Hewlett-Packard (HP).
 HP wanted to explore opportunities in the sports timing industry and chose aquatics because it required such precise measurement.
 In 1972, a group of HP engineers spun off from HP and founded CTS.
-From those very specific aquatic beginnings, an extensive and multi-faced sports timing and display company was born.
-Throughout the years, CTS has maintained a steadfast commitment to provide cutting edge scoring and display products for all venues.
 In July 2011, Colorado Time Systems was acquired by PlayCore; based in Chattanooga, TN.
 Colorado Time Systems is part of the Everactive Brands division.

+Colorado Memory Systems

+In 1985, Colorado Time Systems co-founder William "Bill" Beierwaltes founded Colorado Memory Systems (CMS) as a division of Colorado Time Systems.
+Whereas Colorado Time Systems focused on timekeeping displays, Beierwaltes founded Colorado Memory Systems chiefly to market data storage products for the burgeoning personal computer industry of the 1980s.
+Colorado Data later became a major player in the field of quarter-inch cartridge manufacturing with their Jumbo line of drives and spun off from Colorado Time Systems in around 1990.
+In 1992, CMS was acquired by Hewlett-Packard.

 Sponsorship partners

 Colorado Time Systems is the official timing, scoring and display partner to: USA Water Polo, US Synchronized Swimming, Mexican Swimming Federation, FINA Junior World Swimming Championship, American Swimming Coaches Association, and China Swimming Association.